NHTSA // CRASH-TESTED

 The 2025 Ford Maverick Later Release enters the compact segment as a sedan body style, targeting buyers who want a practical, right-sized vehicle with a focus on everyday usability.
 Positioned as an accessible option for commuters and small-family drivers alike, this iteration of the Maverick carries Ford's mainstream credibility into a competitive space where safety scores increasingly drive purchase decisions.

-The 2025 Ford Maverick Later Release earns an NHTSA Safety Index of 87 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2025 Ford Maverick Later Release earns an NHTSA Safety Index of 87 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 Both frontal and side crash protection reached the full 5 stars.
 No vehicle recalls are on file for this model year.

 - urban drivers exposed to side-impact risk